WetenSchaap/ELN-for-obsidian/Readme.md

 This is my template for using Obsidian as an electronic lab notebook (ELN).
-Read about the idea behind this template on my website [here](https://swnkls.nl/en/posts/obsidian_as_an_eln) and a bit about ELNs in general [here](https://kagi.com/assistant/feaa8e18-5dd5-446d-8d78-ad8626e52306).
+Read about the idea behind this template on my website [here](https://swnkls.nl/en/posts/obsidian_as_an_eln), and a bit about ELNs in general [here](https://kagi.com/assistant/feaa8e18-5dd5-446d-8d78-ad8626e52306).
 If you don’t feel like reading and just want to get started, [[Quick-start guide|go to the quick-start guide]].
 If you enjoy reading, you’re on the right page.

+Note that this vault is supposed to be read inside of Obsidian!
+If you are reading this on github or elsewhere, download this vault [at this link](https://github.com/WetenSchaap/ELN-for-obsidian/releases/latest), unzip the vault, and open it in Obsidian.

 ## Try it out!